-One of the initial parameters that are evaluated in the OSAR study is the lipophilicity/hydrophilicity ratio of a ligand of interest to evaluate its pharmacokinetic behavior.
-Experimental or mathematical methods such as the Hansch and Fujita equation that represent a relationship between lipophilicity and hydrophilicity of each of the substituents or functional groups in a primary or seed molecule and its existing or probable modifications to be used subsequently.
-The fragmentary parameter $\pi$ describes the lipophilicity/hydrophilicity value of the substituents of a molecule or drug; it is calculated by a difference of logarithms between an experimental value of a base structure studied in an organic solvent/water solution $(\pi)$ and that same base with a substituent added by chemical synthesis $(\pi x)$ in a value of X that will be the resulting lipophilicity/hydrophilicity value of a substituent that is interpreted as: Positive $\pi$ values (+) represents a lipophilic substituent and negative $\pi$ values (-) represent a hydrophilic substituent.
-In this sense, this information can be extrapolated to define this same parameter to a more complex molecule by applying a general equation:
+One of the initial parameters to evaluate within the QSAR study is the lipophilicity/hydrophilicity ratio of a ligand of interest to assess its pharmacokinetic behavior.
+Experimental or mathematical methods, such as the Hansch and Fujita equation, represent a relationship between lipophilicity and hydrophilicity of each of the substituents or functional groups in a primary or seed molecule and its existing or probable modifications to be used subsequently.
+The fragmentary parameter $\pi$ describes the lipophilicity/hydrophilicity value of the substituents of a molecule or drug; it is calculated by a difference of logarithms between an experimental value of a base structure studied in an organic solvent/water solution $(\pi)$ and that same base with a substituent added by chemical synthesis $(\pi x)$ resulting in a value of X that will be the lipophilicity/hydrophilicity value of a substituent, interpreted as: Positive $\pi$ values (+) represent a lipophilic substituent and negative $\pi$ values (-) represent a hydrophilic substituent.
+In this sense, we can extrapolate this information to define this same parameter to a more complex molecule by applying a general equation: